 What is a wallet?

 A wallet allows you to interact with Decentralized Applications (Dapps) on the Ethereum blockchain.
-You can store ETH and other assets in your wallet.
-You will need one in order to trade on dYdX.
+You can store ETH, USDC, and other assets in your wallet.
+You will need a wallet in order to trade on dYdX.

 How do I fund my wallet?

 Ether is what powers your transactions to the Ethereum Blockchain.
 By paying a little bit of Ether (ETH) with each transaction, a miner will include your transaction in the blockchain forever.
 Typically transactions only require a very small fraction of 1 Ether.